credebl/docs/src/content/docs/en/guides/getting-started.md

 ## Setting Up CREDEBL

-Welcome to the manual that will walk you through the process of setting up CREDEBL Platform on your local machine
+Welcome to the CREDEBL Platform Setup Guide!
+This manual will walk you through the process of installing CREDEBL on your local machine.
+Let's get started.

 ### Initial Setup

 There are two ways you can setup the platform:
-- Using [NPM](/en/guides/local-setup-using-npm/) directly by cloning the repository.
-OR
+- Using [NPM](/en/guides/local-setup-using-npm/) directly by cloning the repository   OR
 - Using [Docker](/en/guides/local-setup-using-docker/)

 ### Pre-requisites